Best Left-Handed Bass Guitars to Buy in February 2026

 Ibanez GSRM20BKL Left Handed 4-String Short Scale, 28.6" Bass - Black

-- FAST, SLIM MAPLE NECK FOR EFFORTLESS PLAYABILITY.
+- FAST, SLIM MAPLE NECK FOR QUICK AND EFFORTLESS PLAYABILITY.

 Tario Left-handed 4 String Black Electric Bass, Bolt-on Maple Neck, Poplar Body

-- RICH TONE FROM POPLAR BODY AND DUAL SOAP BAR PICKUPS.
+- VERSATILE TONE CONTROLS WITH DUAL SOAP BAR PICKUPS.

 Squier Classic Vibe 70s Jazz Bass, Black, Left-Handed, Maple Fingerboard

-- STUNNING SOUND WITH 2 SINGLE-COIL PICKUPS FOR VERSATILE TONE.
+- RICH SOUND FROM 2 HUMBUCKING PICKUPS FOR POWERFUL PERFORMANCE.

-- SLEEK POPLAR BODY AND MAPLE NECK FOR COMFORT AND PLAYABILITY.
+- SLEEK MAHOGANY BODY DESIGN OFFERS COMFORT AND STYLE.

 Yes, there are left-handed bass guitars available on the market.
 While they may not be as common as right-handed bass guitars, many manufacturers offer left-handed versions of their popular models.
 Left-handed bass guitars are essentially the mirror image of their right-handed counterparts, with the strings and neck orientation reversed to accommodate left-handed players.
 Some left-handed bassists may choose to restring a right-handed bass guitar or play a right-handed instrument upside down, but having a dedicated left-handed bass guitar can make playing more comfortable and natural for left-handed players.